Anahide-Vanian/DSL4URrobot/README.md

 5. **Install Python Extensions:**

 Since the project includes Python source code, ensure you have Python extensions installed.
 Follow these steps:
-   - Open Eclipse and go to `Help -> Eclipse Marketplace`..
+   - Open Eclipse and go to `Help -> Eclipse Marketplace`.
    - Type "PyDev" into the search bar.
    - Follow the instructions to install the PyDev plugin.